cvitter/Riak-TS-Data-Modeling/How Partition Keys Work.md

 As we learned previously in this section Riak TS using a consistent hashing function to turn the key into a number in order to assign it to a partition.
 In the standard model for hashing keys (used by Riak KV and TS if you don't use a quantum function for your partition key) we would just concatenate the two parts of the key together and hash the resulting value into our number.
 However, when we use a quantum function in our partition key (e.g. ``` QUANTUM(ReadingTimeStamp, 1, 'd') ```), Riak TS behaves very differently.

 When you specify a partition key with a quantum function you are telling Riak TS that you want to colocate every record written for a specific range of time (one day in our current example) on a single partition.
-The boundaries for the quantum are calculated by Riak TS based on the start of the Unix Epoch (Jan 1, 1970 00:00:00).
+The boundaries for the quantum are calculated by Riak TS based on the start of the Unix Epoch: Jan 1, 1970 00:00:00 (If you are interested in the exact function that Riak TS uses to mark quantums you can view the code online here: https://github.com/basho/riak_ql/blob/develop/src/riak_ql_quanta.erl#L91).
 Every record written that falls within the boundaries of a quantum will have its partition key hash to the same value, e.g.:

 * Key = ```{'Station-1001', 1469204577}``` - Date/timestamp = 7/22/2016, 12:22:57 PM GMT-4:00 DST